Register Your Bike

-You can register your bicycle for free with Campus Safety Monday through Friday, 7:30 a.m. to 4:30 p.m., at the Public Safety Building located at 606 Belknap Street.
+Have you registered your bicycle?
+This improves your changes of having your bike returned to you if it’s lost or stolen.
+You can register your bicycle for free with the University Police Department from 7:30 a.m. to 4:30 p.m Monday through Friday at the Public Safety Building at 606 Belknap St.

 What does it mean to have my bicycle registered?

 - A digital photograph of your bicycle will be taken

 - All useful information will be recorded and entered into a bicycle registration database for our use only

 - You will receive a bicycle registration sticker to place on your bicycle on the support bar directly below your seat